 In past years, we have also organized photo days, so that students can have professional head shots on hand when applying for jobs and internships.

 New in 2017, we’ve created a space for peer-to-peer exchange on planning-related topics that fall outside of the traditional GSD curriculum.
 Dubbed “Urban Forum”,

 these events draw students from around the GSD and Harvard’s campus more broadly to discuss the role of planning and design professionals in areas ranging from gun violence prevention to international development.

 Finally, a unique aspect of the program is HUPO’s relationship with the Loeb Fellowship, a mid-career program for civic leaders of all types at the GSD.
-Each fall, HUPO and the Loeb Fellowship organize a series of dinners to introduce students to the Loeb Fellows and forge relationships that last throughout the year and beyond, which many students say have been among the most valuable they’ve made in their time at Harvard.
+Each year, HUPO and the Loeb Fellowship organize a series of dinners to introduce students to the Loeb Fellows and forge relationships that last throughout the year and beyond, which many students say have been among the most valuable they’ve made in their time at Harvard.

 HUPO members publicize and encourage students to attend APA young professional events in Boston, and we also have a standing partnership with the APA-MA chapter.
 We also regularly help organize and fund Harvard students who are attending the national APA conference each year.